To qualify for this position, applicants must meet all requirements by the closing date of the announcement.

 You will be rated on the following Knowledge, Skills, Abilities and Other characteristics (KSAOs) as part of the assessment questionnaire for this position.
 This training and/or experience MUST be reflected by descriptions of your experience in your resume.

-- Ability to interpret and analyze material and make well-justified decisions
+- Ability to interpret and search out information.

 For more information on these qualification standards, please visit OPM's web site at http://www.opm.gov/qualifications/standards/indexes/alph-ndx.asp.

 IN DESCRIBING YOUR EXPERIENCE, PLEASE BE CLEAR AND SPECIFIC.
 WE WILL NOT MAKE ASSUMPTIONS REGARDING YOUR EXPERIENCE.

 Note: Evidence of your experience must be supported by detailed documentation of like duties performed in the positions listed on your resume.
 You will also need to provide work experience information such as hours per week, salary, and starting/ending dates of employment (month and year format) to establish that you possess one or more years of the required experience at the appropriate level sought.
 If your resume/application does not support your questionnaire answers, we will not allow credit for your response(s).

 After the vacancy announcement closes, applicants are evaluated against the questionnaire responses and placed in one of the three quality categories; Best-qualified, Well-qualified, or Qualified.
 Qualifying Veterans with a service-connected disability of 10% or more will be placed at the top of the best qualified group.
 All other qualified veterans will be placed at the top of the appropriate quality group, based on responses to the questionnaire.